mapbox/cloudfriend/lib/shortcuts/api.md

 Creates an SQS queue that can be fed messages through an SNS topic.
 Creates an SQS queue and a dead-letter queue for it.
-Either creates a new SNS topic that can be used for sending messages into the queue, or subscribes the queue to an existing SNS topic provided with the `TopicArn` option.
+Either creates a new SNS topic that can be used for sending messages into the queue, or subscribes the queue to an existing SNS topic provided with the `ExistingTopicArn` option.

 ### Parameters